laskaux/laskaux.github.io/_posts/2018-11-18-a-second-childhood.md

 layout: post
 title: A Second Childhood

 excerpt: The essence of childhood is neither innocence nor immaturity.
-It’s a unique period when a new world is unwrapped in front of us, in which we try, fail, learn, and reform ourselves.
+It’s a unique period when a new world is unwrapped in front of us, in which we try, fail, learn, and reform ourselves. <br />

 tags: life
 ---